Chinese New Year 2026 in Manchester – Tradition, Celebration and Fireworks

 Chinese New Year, based on the lunar calendar, symbolises renewal, prosperity, and family unity.
 Celebrated by Chinese communities around the world, the festival typically lasts 15 days and ends with the Lantern Festival.
 Each year is associated with a zodiac animal – 2026 marks the Year of the Horse, known for energy, independence, and strength.

-How Manchester Celebrates Chinese New Year 2026:
+How Manchester Celebrates Chinese New Year 2026

 Pro Tip: Arrive early to get a good view and check public transport times.
+You don’t want to miss out on the excitement!

 The Symbolism of Fireworks in the Chinese New Year

 In Chinese culture, fireworks symbolise driving away negative energy and starting the new year fresh.
 This belief originates from the legend of Nian, a mythical beast scared off by loud noises and bright lights.
 Even today, firecrackers and aerial displays play a central role in Chinese New Year celebrations around the world.
+They create a sense of wonder and anticipation!

 Safe Firework Celebrations at Home